model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

    `proof_for_contract` harness for each abstracted function, otherwise an error is thrown.
-In addition, by default, it requires all `proof_for_contract` harnesses to pass verification before attempting verification of any harnesses that use the contract as an abstraction.
+In addition, by default, it requires all `proof_for_contract` harnesses to pass verification before attempting verification of any harnesses that use the contract as a stub.

    A possible harness that uses our `my_div` contract could be the following: